How to Choose the Best Travel Backpack for Europe

 At Tortuga, our mission is to make travel easier.
 Our advice and recommendations are based on years of travel experience.
 We only recommend products that we use on our own travels.

-When traveling around Europe, your bag shouldn’t define your trip.
-Even if you say that you’re “backpacking Europe.”
+When traveling around Europe, your bag should never ruin your trip.
 Your bag should make your trip easier, not add to your worries.
+Even if you say that you’re “backpacking Europe,” you need the right kind of backpack.

-A suitcase is too heavy to haul up a flight of stairs, never mind across all of Europe.
-A hiking backpack is comfortable but disorganized.
+Wheeled carry on luggage is too heavy to haul up a flight of stairs, never mind across all of Europe.
+A hiking backpack is comfortable but loads from the top, so you have to unpack the whole thing to find what you need.

 Tortuga